-Many Mission Education programs are available to you during the summer of 2016.
+Many Mission Education programs are available to you during the summer of 2017.
 Please review the following institutes, immersions, retreat, and colloquy.
 Each offering is created and delivered by a different institution with the duration of each varying from three days to a month.
-The majority of mission education experiences are designed for both staff and faculty (two are for faculty only and one is for administrators only).
-You are invited to consider applying for a program that interests you.
+The majority of mission education experiences are designed for both staff and faculty.
+You are invited to consider applying for a program that interests you

 The Lasallian Social Justice Institute (LSJI)

 The Lasallian Social Justice Institute (LSJI) will tackle the important issue of immigration with its 2017 summer program.
 LSJI, a program of the Office for Lasallian Education at Christian Brothers Conference, is partnering with the District of San Francisco New Orleans (SFNO) for this year’s program, El Otro Lado: Guides in the Encounter.
 El Otro Lado is an immersion/professional development program for educators and is based on a popular program for students offered in SFNO.
 This LSJI experience is for educators who are interested in becoming guides in the encounter between their students and the migrant community.
 The program will combine immigration immersion experiences with professional development focused on advocacy practices and resources.
 It will address the Lasallian commitment to association for the educational service with the poor and the Rights of the Child.